82 4th Street,

 7 people favorited this theater

-Proctor’s Fourth Street Theatre, as it was originally called when it opened on November 23, 1914, was designed by Arland W. Johnson, and could seat 2,287 in its auditorium.
+Proctor’s Fourth Street Theatre, as it was originally called when it opened on November 23, 1914, was designed by architect Arland W. Johnson, and could seat 2,287 in its auditorium.
 The theatre itself was part of a five-story office building, with retail on the first floor.
+It was the largest of the Proctor’s Theatres built in the State of New York, and cost $325,000 to build.

 Proctor’s Theatre has a gleaming terra cotta facade, in Neo-Gothic style, resembles a Medieval cathedral, with details such as gargoyles and masks of drama and comedy.

-Though initially a vaudeville house, movies soon joined the program as well.
-Many A-list Hollywood entertainers played Proctor’s Theatre in its golden age, from the 1920’s to the 1940’s, including Jack Benny, Jimmy Durante and Bob Hope.
+In its use as a vaudeville house, many A-list Hollywood entertainers played Proctor’s Theatre in its golden age, from the 1920’s to the 1940’s, including Jack Benny, Jimmy Durante and Bob Hope.

 In the meantime, Proctor’s Theatre continues to slip further into disrepair, with its gilded plasterwork crumbling into dust and birds nesting in the old projection booth.